 Ticket to Ride is a favorite with our extended family.
 If you have the original Ticket to Ride, check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
 We’ll admit, we’re a little bummed they don’t have Central and South America.
 Maybe that’s coming up next.

 Survive is a fun board game that combines strategy and luck as you try to get as many of your people to safety as possible.
 This game has been around a long time, so the newest version is a reboot that includes a few other options.

 Century: Golem Edition

 Century is an absolute favorite in our house.
 After other kids play it at our house, I always have parents texting me to what game their kids loved so much.
 It’s not that complicated and it doesn’t take that long, but there’s still some strategy involved.

 My tween son loves this strategy board game and I avoided playing it at first because it looked confusing.
 The basics of the game actually aren’t that hard, but there are some cool ways to apply different strategies once you have the basics down.
 Buy one deck to start, and if you like the game, you can add on other Hero Realms and Star Realms decks to expand the game even more for family game night.

-This game was "assigned" to my son in sixth grade for a reading comprehension assignment, and it's on my to-buy list because he really liked it.
+Azul was “assigned” to my son in sixth grade for a reading comprehension assignment.
+Now, it’s on my to-buy list because he really liked it.
 He also has friends who play it as a family game, so it makes the list.

-My cousin recommended this game to our family.
-It only takes 15-20 minutes to play, so it's often our go-to for something quick on a weeknight.
+My cousin recommended Tsuro to our family.
+It only takes 15-20 minutes to play, so it’s often our go-to for something quick on a weeknight.
 You lay tiles to create your own path and try not to fall off the game board or collide with other players.

 Not Parent Approved